Guide to Kranji Marshes

-If you want to truly experience all that Kranji Marshes has to offer, sign yourself up for the Kranji Marshes guided tour.
+If you want to truly experience all that Kranji Marshes has to offer, sign yourself up for the Evening Chorus at Kranji Marshes tour, previously known as the Kranji Marshes guided tour.

-Conducted twice a month, participants are led on a 2-hour long journey through the lush greenery of the nature reserve.
+Conducted once a month on Saturday evenings, participants are led on a 2-hour long journey through the lush greenery of the nature reserve.
 The tour kicks off at the main entrance before proceeding on to cover the main features of the marshland, including the Moorhen Blind, the Swamphen Hide and the Kingfisher Burrow.